-Roasted Chicken Leg Quarters is a dish that is economical to make, and it tastes like you spent hours on this dish.
-This dish is perfect for when you are running out of a paycheck, or even went you want something that will remind you of comfort food.
+Oven Roasted Chicken Leg Quarters is a dish that is economical to make, and it tastes like you spent hours to prepare.
+This dish is perfect for when you are running out of a paycheck or even went you want something that will remind you of comfort food.

 Roasted Chicken Leg Quarters